flideros/fsharp-Symbolic-Math-2/README.md

 The **Basic Calculator** project is a carry over from the previous lab and one of the first WPF controls I have written.

+The **Control Library** project is a collection of WPF controls and containers.
+It includes the **Color Picker** control which can be launched from the past projects tab of the Math Lab.

 Feel free to clone this repository to code and test your own code or follow along as I grow this lab.

 Sincerely,